-The promotional rates which include Cheap gorilla permits, Chimpanzee tracking permits and reduced park entrance to savanna parks around the country were to last from December 2020 to march 2021 but the good news is that UWA has extended this promotion up to end of June 2021.
-Uganda’s tourism sector like in any other country was greatly affected by the coronavirus global pandemic and it was suspended from march 2020 until October 2020 when the international airport and the borders were opened.
+The promotional rates were offered in form of Cheap gorilla permits, Chimpanzee trekking permits and reduced park entrance to savanna parks around the country that lasted from December 2020 to June 2021 which was great to promote tourism in Uganda.
+The tourism sector in Uganda like in any other country was greatly affected by the coronavirus global pandemic and it was suspended from march 2020 until October 2020 when the international airport and the borders were opened.

 Having reopened the country to international visits, Uganda Wildlife Authority reopened all the national parks and reserves to tourists.
-The tourist traffic was so low and in an effort to promote Uganda’s tourism from the effects it had suffered during Covid-19 pandemic, Uganda Wildlife Authority introduced promotional rates, gorilla and chimpanzee permits from 1st Dec 2020 to 31st march 2021.
-These promotional rates were as follows;
+The tourist traffic was so low and in an effort to promote Uganda’s tourism from the effects it had suffered during Covid-19 pandemic, Uganda Wildlife Authority was to introduce promotional rates on gorilla and chimpanzee permits.
+Currently the industry is getting reasonable number of visitors and therefore no promotional permits.

-Uganda continues to do everything possible to revive its tourism sector as many people especially those around the national parks have always depended on the proceeds from tourism so the government fears they might resort to poaching and other habits.
-Uganda wildlife Authority continues to encourage all visitors to adhere to the Covid-19 guidelines during their visit to the pearl of Africa.
+Uganda continues to do everything possible to revive its tourism sector as many people especially those around the national parks have always depended on the proceeds from tourism.
+The government fears they might resort to poaching and other habits so Uganda wildlife Authority that manages all national parks and wildlife reserve areas continues to encourage all visitors to adhere to the Covid-19 guidelines during their visit to the pearl of Africa.

 Uganda is a home to half of the world’s population of mountain gorillas and these are in Bwindi Impenetrable national park and Mgahinga national park.
-All these parks are open for visitors but everyone must adhere to the standard operating procedures set by Uganda Wildlife Authority.
-Remember to wear your mask at all times, wash your hands or sanitize and always follow the gorilla and chimpanzee rules in place.
+All these parks are open for visitors but everyone must adhere to the standard operating procedures (SOPS) set by Uganda Wildlife Authority.
+Remember to wear your mask at all times, wash your hands or sanitize and always follow the gorilla trekking rules and chimpanzee tour guidelines in place.